NC MACHINE PART PROGRAMMING METHODS

-The processing tape used for can be prepared using any of the several different methods of NC part .
-NC part represents one of the elements in the broader procedure called process planning.
+The processing tape used for programming can be prepared using any of the several different methods of NC part programming.
+NC part programming represents one of the elements in the broader procedure called process planning.

 - Manual data input